Harrychangtw/portfolio_site/content/projects/2025_03_08_sitcon_keynote.md

 ## Project Overview

-This portfolio website was designed and developed to showcase my projects and photography in a clean, modern interface.
+This portfolio website was designed and developed to showcase my projects and photography in a clean, modern interface. with it's 3 column layout heavily inspired by https://joseph.cv/.
 The site uses a custom markdown-based content management system that allows for easy updates without the need for a traditional CMS or database.

 ## The Challenge

 Creating a portfolio that could showcase both design projects and photography while maintaining a consistent aesthetic and user experience.
 The content needed to be easily manageable without requiring complex database setups or expensive CMS solutions.

+---

 ## The Approach